Monotone mappings and lines: Introduction

-\begin{prop} Let $X$ be a subset of a real vector space $V$, let $V_0$ be a $2$-dimensional linear subspace of $V$.
-If the cardinality of $X$ is strictly less than the continuum, then there exists a linear projection $\map P V V$ such that $\img P V = V_0$ and $P \rest X$ is a monotone isomorphism onto its image. \end{prop}
+\begin{prop} Let $X$ be a subset of a real vector space $V$, and let $V_0$ be a $2$\nobreakdash-dimensional linear subspace of $V$.
+If the cardinality of $X$ is strictly less than the continuum, then there exists a linear map $\map L V V$ such that $\img L V = V_0$ and $L \rest X$ is a monotone isomorphism onto its image. \end{prop}

-We address the question of classifying monotone mappings on ``reasonable" (e.g. convex or with nonempty interior) subsets of euclidean spaces.
-As it happens, again the plane is crucial here.
+We address the question of classifying monotone mappings on ``reasonable'' (e.g.\ convex or with nonempty interior) subsets of Euclidean spaces.
+We shall concentrate on the plane, which is the smallest non-trivial case and many arguments concerning betweenness easily extend to higher dimensions.

+Among the results, we obtain a classification of monotone mappings defined on convex planar sets (Theorem~\ref{THMgdyifgi} below).
+Namely, either the image is contained in a line plus a single point outside of it, or the image is a certain five-element set, or else the mapping is a partial homography.
+Additionally, if the domain is an open convex set then either the image is contained in a line or else the mapping is a partial homography.
+As a corollary we obtain that an injective monotone mapping defined on a convex planar set is necessarily a restriction of a homography.
+Recall that a homography $h$ (also called \emph{projective transformation}) is monotone on either of the two open half-planes whose union is the domain of $h$.
+Of course, if $h$ is affine then its domain is the whole plane.

 In the literature one can find several works studying mappings which preserve collinearity, typically assuming injectivity and aiming to show that the mapping is affine or projective.
-This is closely related to the fundamental theorem on affine geometry: Every bijection of a real vector space mapping lines onto lines is affine.
-Removing the assumption of being one-to-one, one can easily find examples of (discontinuous) monotone mappings, see Section~\ref{SectZlosciBad} below.
+This is closely related to the fundamental theorem of affine geometry: Every bijection of a real vector space that maps lines onto lines is affine.
+Removing the assumption of being one-to-one, one can easily find examples of pathological (discontinuous) monotone mappings, see Section~\ref{SectZlosciBad} below.
+On the other hand, our Corollary~\ref{WNdnfosdogi} can be viewed as yet another variant of the fundamental theorem of affine (or rather projective) geometry, where ``preserving lines'' is replaced by ``preserving betweenness'', while at the same time allowing arbitrary convex sets instead of the full plane.